epicentre-msf/outbreak-tools-demo/README.md

 </div>

-- Regenerate a new linelist named `linelist_measles_en_ex3` using the designer.
+- Regenerate a new linelist named `linelist_measles_en_ex3` using the designer located in the `designer` folder.
 Save the linelist in the demo folder, making sure you’ve selected English as the language.
+You’ll use the file `geobase-cod-2023-03-13_20230612.xlsx` in the `geobase` folder as your geobase.

+- You are now ready to migrate your data from the old to the new linelist.
+You need to proceed in 2 steps:
+  - First, go back to the linelist `linelist_measles_en_ex1.xlsb` and remove all filters (see *Data Entry and Print* ribbon).
+Then, export the data (see *Admin* ribbon > *Advance Options* > *Export data*) to a location of your choice.
+This migration file contains all your data.
+  - Second, go back to the new linelist `linelist_measles_en_ex3.xlsb` and import the migration file (see *Admin* ribbon > *Advance Options* > *Import data*).
-- Import the data `import_linelist_en.xlsx` located in the `data` folder into the linelist.
-Look at the data that has not been imported and browse the data in the linelist.
+Look at the importation report and browse the data in the new linelist.

-- Print the `Linelist patients` sheet.